someobserver/recurgence/README.md

 ## Claimer

- Everything here should model epistemic integrity, and this is i think, far more powerful than any caveat to ego. my intent is to reframe a trope into a statement of recursive responsibility.
+Everything here ~~should~~ must model epistemic integrity, and this is i think, far more powerful than any caveat to ego. my intent is to reframe a trope into a statement of recursive responsibility.

 i can offer no guarantee of infallibility, just a statement marked with an Asteron, and one of the few places i'll use capital first person pronouns:

+---

-> **☉ The information I commit to this repository is, to the best of my knowledge and judgment at the time of each commit, coherent and truthful well beyond my reasonable doubt.**
+**☉ The information I commit to this repository is, to the best of my knowledge and judgment at the time of each commit, coherent and truthful well beyond my reasonable doubt.**

+---

 There.
 Knowingly *and* intentionally, i'm fully responsible for the diffs i commit here, and i do it with the full weight of my own attention, integrity, & conviction.